-In November 2012, with the help of an external contractor, ECORYS, the Commission conducted an ex-ante evaluation of impacts on competitiveness of the unique identifier for medicinal products for human use and its verification.
+In November 2012, with the help of an external contractor, ECORYS, the Commission conducted an ex-ante evaluation of competitiveness proofing of the unique identifier for medicinal products for human use and its verification.
 The contractor investigated the consequences of the different policy options on the competitiveness of the pharmaceutical industry and identified corrective or mitigating measures.
 The relevant dimensions of competitiveness analysed in the study were: cost competitiveness, capacity to innovate and international competitiveness.

-The information gathered during the public consultation, the input of the Member State expert group and the ex-ante evaluation of impacts on competitiveness performed by ECORYS were taken into account when performing the assessment of the benefits, costs and cost-effectiveness ('impact assessment') of the possible policy options for the unique identifier and its verification, as requested by Directive 2011/62/EU.
+The information gathered during the public consultation, the input of the Member State expert group and the ex-ante evaluation of competitiveness proofing performed by ECORYS were taken into account when performing the assessment of the benefits, costs and cost-effectiveness ('impact assessment') of the possible policy options for the unique identifier and its verification, as requested by Directive 2001/62/EU.